ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 ![image alt text](image_19.png)

-## OuyaGameObject ##
+## OuyaGameObject.cs ##

 Add the OuyaGameObject to your initial loading scene.
 It uses DontDestroyOnLoad so you only want one instance of the OuyaGameObject.
 It handles communication between Java to C#.
 Using the inspector set your developer id.

 ![image alt text](image_20.png)

-## OuyaExampleCommon ##
+## Legacy OuyaExampleCommon.cs (Removed) ##

-The legacy OuyaExampleCommon.cs script is now optional and can be removed or replaced with another input system.
+The legacy OuyaExampleCommon.cs script can been removed or replaced with another input system.

+## Legacy InputManager.asset (Removed) ##

+The InputManager Mappings file is no longer used by the plugin.
+So you may choose to keep your existing mapping file which is used for non-OUYA platforms.

 # Dependencies #